SAP-samples/abap-cheat-sheets/README.md

 - Links to the online version of the ABAP Keyword Documentation for:
   - **Standard ABAP**: Unrestricted ABAP language scope for [classic ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclassic_abap_glosry.htm) → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm).
 To access the online documentation for a specific ABAP version, e.g. 7.54, you can select the version from the drop-down list [here](https://help.sap.com/docs/ABAP?locale=en-US) (*latest* is preselected).
 The *ABAP* link under *Development* will take you to the documentation of choice.
   - **ABAP for Cloud Development**: Restricted ABAP language scope for developments, for example, in the SAP BTP ABAP environment → [Online version of the documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm)
-- Regarding demonstration examples of the ABAP Keyword Documentation in classic ABAP: Have you ever checked out the package `SABAPDEMOS`?
+- For demonstration examples of the ABAP Keyword Documentation in classic ABAP, see the `SABAPDEMOS` package.
 This package contains all the examples used in the ABAP Keyword Documentation.
-To get the context, program names, etc., see the [example page](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_examples.htm) (also available in the system-internal SAP GUI version as a node in the topic tree), which summarizes the executable examples.
-Of course, you can also find the example topics in the context of the individual ABAP Keyword Documentation topic.
+For the context, class/program name, etc., see the [example page](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_examples.htm), which is also available in the system-internal SAP GUI version as a node in the topic tree and which summarizes the executable examples.
+Of course, you can also find the example topics in the context of the individual topic of the ABAP keyword documentation.
 The example topics are marked with a ⚙️ icon:

   ![](./files/example_topics.png)

-- [This blog](https://blogs.sap.com/2021/04/28/video-tutorials-on-how-to-use-the-abap-keyword-documentation-abap-f1-help/) features videos about the ABAP Keyword Documentation in the [SAP Help Portal](https://www.youtube.com/watch?v=a4ckF1XkfG8), [SAP GUI](https://www.youtube.com/watch?v=fsX-085MlD8), and [ADT](https://www.youtube.com/watch?v=hNGEYFpWwh0).

 <br>